shshermin/coding-challenge/README.md

 # Motion Planning Coding Challenge

-A comprehensive robotics motion planning implementation in ROS that demonstrates trajectory planning, optimization, and comparison across multiple planners using the MoveIt! framework.
+A robotics motion planning implementation in ROS1 that demonstrates trajectory planning, optimization, and comparison across multiple planners using the MoveIt! framework.

 ## Overview